vuhung16au/awesome-compose/wordpress-mysql/BACKLOG.md

 - [ ] Set up development vs production environment variables
 - [ ] Implement SSL certificate for secure forms
 - [ ] Configure email SMTP for form notifications

+# Step 1: The first prompt

+This is the Wordpress website I want to clone https://www.xxxsolar.com.au/ using current Wordpress docker compose

+The sample backlog is already in #file:BACKLOG.md

+pls help me finish the backlog items.

+This is the Wordpress website I want to clone https://www.xxxsolar.com.au/ using current Wordpress docker compose

+The sample backlog is already in #file:BACKLOG.md

+pls help me finish the backlog items.